 6. Canon EOS 80D: If you want to up your camera game but aren’t ready for the price jump of a full frame camera like the Mark III, then this 80D may be the perfect middle ground for you.
 We have all used at least one of the previous versions of this camera (starting as far back as the 20D), and it’s a great model for bloggers and was even used when we wrote our first book as well.

-7. A Beautiful Mess Photoshop Actions: If you’ve ever used actions on photos, then you know what a crazy difference they can make when it comes to creating clean, bright, and powerful images.
+7. A Color Story Desktop Actions/Presets: If you’ve ever used actions on photos, then you know what a crazy difference they can make when it comes to creating clean, bright, and powerful images.
 It makes your editing process so much faster and gives you a more consistent look—we love them!

 8. Reflector Set: Having a good reflector set can be a lifesaver in certain lighting situations to help you manipulate the lighting tones and shadows.
 This is a 5-in-1 set that is collapsible and is a great deal considering it’s under $20.

 9. Large Camera Bag: If you are going to have to lug around all your camera gear, you might as well have a cute bag to carry it in!
 This bag is a good size to carry your camera and 2-3 lenses as well and has several divided compartments for storage.
-And in case you’re curious—yes, we are working on a NEW A Beautiful Mess camera bag, but it’s not quite ready for us to reveal just yet.
+And in case you’re curious—we launched a NEW A Beautiful Mess camera bag this year!

 10. CamFi Wireless Camera Controller: This device is a newer find for us, but it allows you to use your phone as a wireless remote for your camera so you can see in real time through your phone what the shot looks like and adjust accordingly.
 You can also download the photos right to your phone when you are done for instant uploading.
 Genius?
 We think so!